 Alibaba, now the world's biggest ecommerce company by gross merchandise volume, is one of China's most impressive business success stories.
 Founded in 1999 by former English teacher Jack Ma, it has grown to become the country's most valuable internet company, and one of China's few major commercial enterprises not controlled by the state.
 The Alibaba corporate name is used mainly for the group's international wholesale trading portal.
-Its biggest single business is now domestic ecommerce site Taobao.com, the Chinese equivalent to eBay and Amazon, linking individual sellers and buyers, while counterpart Tmall.com is a shopfront for more established brands and outlets, and Juhuasan.com offers time-limited flash sales.
+Its biggest single business is now domestic ecommerce site Taobao.com, the Chinese equivalent to eBay or Amazon, linking individual sellers and buyers, while counterpart Tmall.com is a shopfront for more established brands and outlets, and Juhuasan.com offers time-limited flash sales.
 In 2009, the group launched promotional shopping festival "Singles Day" for the first time.
 Held on 11th November each year across all group sites, it has grown to become the world's biggest retail event.
-Gross sales in 2017 set a new record of over $25bn in 24 hours.
+Alibaba now has more than 720m monthly active users; gross sales for Singles Day 2019 set a new record of $38.4bn in 24 hours.
+Alibaba has also launched its own traditional bricks and mortar supermarket chain Hema, which allows shoppers to pay using their online account.
 A separate part-owned group subsidiary, Ant Financial Services, runs payment platform Alipay and online bank MYbank.
-The group also controls various local digital media and entertainment assets, and acquired famed regional newspaper the South China Morning Post at the end of 2015.
+The group also controls various local digital media and entertainment assets, including South East Asia's biggest ecommerce operator Lazada, and acquired famed regional newspaper the South China Morning Post at the end of 2015.
+In 2017 Alibaba signed up to a 10-year sponsorship of the Olympics.
 A key milestone in Alibaba's development was the creation in 2005 of a strategic share-swap with Yahoo Inc, and acquisition of the US company's local operations in China.
 By the mid-2010s, Yahoo Inc's single most valuable asset was its minority shareholding in Alibaba.
-Founder Ma remains executive chairman of Alibaba with Daniel Yong Zhang as CEO.
-Revenues for the year to March 2017 were RMB 158bn (approx $23.5bn).
-Gross sales volumes through group-owned sites were almost RMB 3.8 trillion ($560bn) that year, higher than any other ecommerce company, and Alibaba had more than 454m registered active buyers.
-Japanese group Softbank controls just under a third of Alibaba's equity, while Yahoo still has 15%.
-Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Founder Ma stepped down as executive chairman of Alibaba in 2019 but remains a director.
+Daniel Yong Zhang is CEO.
+Revenues have almost quadrupled over three years, reaching RMB 377bn (approx $56.2bn) for the year to March 2019.
+Gross sales volumes through group-owned sites were over RMB 5.7 trillion ($853bn) that year, higher than any other ecommerce company.
+Japanese group Softbank controls around 29% of Alibaba's equity, while Altaba - the rump of the old Yahoo Inc business following the sale of the Yahoo online operations - has 15%.

 Which agencies handle advertising for Alibaba Group?
 Find out more from the Account Assignments database